Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

 Mixture of colors versus pure black

 VS dyes owe their intensity to the chemical composition of the colors.
 This is especially noticeable in the color black.
 Black VS dyes consist of a mix of maximum 2 dyes (majority navy blue with some orange), whereas a black MCT dye is by definition a mixture of multiple colors that create the color black together.
-Some ink retailers claim their black MCT dye is “pure black”, but by calling it pure, they imply that it consists of a black molecule.
+Some ink suppliers claim their black MCT dye is “pure black”, but by calling it pure, they imply that it consists of a black molecule.
 That is not possible with MCT dyes.
-What they often mean is that their MCT black is very neutral, where other MCT blacks tend to be more reddish (by preference of region or printer; see my blog about comparing colors in textile printing ink.
+What they often mean is that their MCT black is very neutral.
+Other MCT blacks tend to be more reddish (by preference of region or printer; see our blog about comparing colors in textile printing ink.

 The fact that black MCT is a mixture of multiple colors and black VS has one dominant color and a supportive color, it results that a black VS dye is always purer and therefore perceived deeper than its MCT counterpart.
 On the other hand, MCT dyes provide printers with more flexibility in the printing process due to the fact that their finishing process is less critical.